6 times Andy Robertson was a superb sh*thouse: Suarez, Messi, Neymar

 Neymar

-After Liverpool were beaten 2-1 at PSG in last season’s Champions League group stage, Robertson hit out at Neymar’s tendency to fall to the floor quite easily.
+After Liverpool were beaten 2-1 at PSG in November 2018, Robertson hit out at Neymar’s tendency to fall to the floor quite easily.

 “I suppose they were in the lead and they were looking to waste time.
-You can use gamesmanship, play-acting, you can use it all really,” Robertson told Sky Sports News.
+You can use gamesmanship, play-acting, you can use it all really,” Robertson told Sky Sports News after the game.

 “I would like to know how much time they wasted tonight.
 It’s frustrating when [Neymar] is falling like he is.”

-And towards the end of the game, it seemed like Robertson let Neymar know just how frustrated he was feeling.
+And towards the end of the match, it seemed like Robertson let Neymar know just how frustrated he was feeling.

 Rafinha